cicsdev/cics-banking-sample-application-cbsa/etc/usage/springBoot/doc/CBSA_Restful_API_guide.md

 ### The associated RESTful Customer Service details:

-The Customer Service Interface utilises a range of new z/OS Connect EE RESTful APIs.
+The Customer Service Interface utilises a range of new z/OS Connect RESTful APIs.
 These RESTful APIs can also be driven independently of the Customer Service Interface and can, therefore, be integrated into other applications if desired.